processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

 ## Authentication method

-An X-OAUTH2 SASL mechanism is available as default for authentication in ejabberd.
+An X-OAUTH2 SASL mechanism is enabled by default for authentication in ejabberd.

-If `ejabberd_oauth` HTTP request handlers is not enabled, there is no way to generate token from outside ejabberd.
-However, you can still explicitly disabled X-OAUTH2 with the [disable_sasl_mechanisms](/admin/configuration/toplevel/#disable-sasl-mechanisms) top-level option in `ejabberd.yml` file, either at global or at virtual host
+However, if the `ejabberd_oauth` HTTP request handler is not enabled, there is no way to generate token from outside ejabberd.
+In this case, you may want to disable X-OAUTH2 with the [disable_sasl_mechanisms](/admin/configuration/toplevel/#disable-sasl-mechanisms) top-level option in `ejabberd.yml` file, either at global or at virtual host
 level: